 Welcome to the Science Notes and Projects site, where you’ll find experiments, projects, and notes for all scientific disciplines and educational levels.
-We make all kinds of printable periodic tables and periodic table wallpapers.
-Here’s a look at what’s new and some current science projects:
+We write science articles and make all kinds of printable periodic tables and science graphics.

 Lists of Things That Glow